Tonzi254/wk2-independent-project/README.md

-Application Name: Portfolio Landing Page
+Application Name: Ghana Akan Name Calculator

-Description: This is a webpage to showcase my portfolio of web applications that I have developed myself over the years.
-It should only be used to get an overview of who I am, my background and my projects
+Description: This is a webpage to calculate a persons Akan Name from input of the person's Date of Birth and Gender

 Author: Daniel Rotich

-Setup Requirements
+Setup Requirements:

-*Open your web browser
+1. Open your web browser

-*Enter this URL on the address bar https://tonzi254.github.io/wk1-independent-project/portfolio/index.html *Press enter and that's it
+2. Enter this URL on the address bar https://tonzi254.github.io/wk2-independent-project/birthday%20calc/index.html

+3. Press enter and that's it

 Known Bugs: None